smaht-dac/smaht-portal/docs/source/getting_started.rst

 #.
 The values in the cells/columns of each data row correspond to the property in same column of the header row.
 #.
 The first column in the header column which is empty marks the end of the header, and any subsequent columns will be entirely ignored.
 #.
 The first row which is entirely empty marks the end of the input, and any subsequenct rows will be entirely ignored;
-   this means you can include comments in your spreadsheet in rows after the first blank row indicating the end of data input.
+   this means you can include comments in your spreadsheet in rows after (below) the first blank row indicating the end of data input.
 #.
 The name of the spreadsheet file must be suffixed with ``.xls`` or ``.xlsx``; there are no other requirements for the name of this file.

 Here is screenshot of a simple example Excel spreadsheet: